-1. Name, title, and personal resume of the individual requesting consideration, including address, email address and phone number.
+1. Name, title, and personal resume of the individual requesting consideration, including address, email address, and phone number.

 2. A brief statement of why the person should be considered for appointment to the Board.
-This statement should also address the individual's relevant international travel and tourism marketing experience and audit committee financial expertise, if any, and indicate clearly the sector or sectors enumerated above in which the individual has the requisite expertise and experience.
+This statement should also address the individual's relevant international travel and tourism marketing experience and audit committee financial expertise, if any, and indicate clearly the sector or sectors enumerated above in which the Start Printed Page 39882individual has the requisite expertise and experience.
 Individuals who have the requisite expertise and experience in more than one sector can be appointed for only one of those sectors.
 Appointments of members to the Board will be made by the Secretary of Commerce.

 3. An affirmative statement that the applicant is a U.S. citizen, is not a federally-registered lobbyist and further, is not required to register as a foreign agent under the Foreign Agents Registration Act of 1938, as amended.